IFT4055MathieuDOnofrio/IFT4055MathieuDOnofrio.github.io/README.md

 This project aims to derive a universal reward function that can effectively accommodate agents with various morphologies—a significant challenge given the complex nature of designing "properly shaped" reward functions.
 We are exploring the use of a transformer architecture to formulate this reward function.
 Our approach involves training a policy for one morphology using data from another in-domain morphology with distinct dynamics, thus addressing major challenges in reward and policy generalization across different agent forms.

+There is a strong motivation in enhacing safety in RL.
+With this method, we may be able to transfer the constrants or rules governing a set of agents to a different kind of agent.

 ## Reports

 Some of the dates may not be entirely accurate, since I estimated them from my notes and memory.